The econometrics of happiness: Are we underestimating the returns to education and income?: Descriptive evidence

+The existence of \FVR behavior implies that \SWB response scales cannot safely be assumed to be ordinal.
+For example, those with lower education may, all else equal, experience lower life satisfaction but be systematically inclined to report a higher value due to rounding up from a 3 or 4 to 5, or from 8 or 9 to 10.
+It is possible, therefore, that on average those reporting 9 could be happier than those reporting 10.

-The third method is more involved, and introduces a new approach to modeling SWL responses.
-Traditional methods used for this purpose \textemdash{} such as OLS, ordered logit, and ordered probit \textemdash{} leverage strong assumptions about the symmetry of effects of explanatory variables on each step of the response scale.
-The latter two, which are discrete choice models, provide estimates of the full probability distribution across the possible discrete responses.
-This means that for each individual, a prediction consists also of a complete 11-point probability distribution.
-Because of the assumed symmetries in these models, however, those specifications are not flexible enough to account for the heterogeneous influence of predictors like education on focal and non-focal response values.
+Traditional methods used in econometric inference from \SWL --- such as OLS, ordered logit, ordered probit, and related time series and instrumented analogues --- leverage strong assumptions about the symmetry of effects of explanatory variables on each step of the response scale, as well as assuming cardinality or at least ordinality among response values.
+Those models are therefore not flexible enough to account for the heterogeneous influence of predictors like education on focal and non-focal response values.\footnote{Note that, unlike OLS, ordered logit and ordered probit naturally account for multi-peaked distributions such as is shown in \figref{CCHS-17-18:SWL-by-education}.
+That is due to the flexibility given by the cut points in those models, which can squeeze together or stretch apart in order to decrease or increase (respectively) an option's predicted response probability.}

-Instead one may relax the ordinality assumption for response options, and model the probability of each response independently, or nearly independently, subject only to the constraint that the probabilities add up to one.
-Doing this makes evident the influence of education on the tendency to use a focal value.
-This can be accomplished with a system of OLS or logit ``seemingly unrelated regressions'' followed by a normalization step.
-Alternatively, a multinomial logit choice model may be used, and this is the approach I pursue.
-Each of these three options is, strictly speaking, misspecified, since the formal \emph{independence of irrelevant alternatives} (IIA) assumption of the multinomial logit model is violated by the numbered options of an SWL question, and the ex post normalization of probabilities generated by a system of OLS or logit equations belies the independence of the set of equations.
-Nevertheless, these probability normalizations tend to be relatively small in the OLS and logit system cases, and the IIA requirement is frequently overlooked in applications of the multinomial logit.
-A multinomial probit model relaxes the IIA assumption but was not available for coding.
-In practice, all of these approaches give similar probability and marginal effect estimates.
+An alternative approach is to relax the ordinality assumption for response options, and model the probability of each response independently, subject only to the constraint that the probabilities add up to one.
+The multinomial (polytomous) logit model\footnote{The multinomial logit model, in its latent variable formulation, consists of a system of equations generating scores $Y_{i,j}^{*}$ for each individual $i$ and response option $j\in\{0\dots10\}$ as $Y_{i,j}^{\ast}=\boldsymbol{\beta}_{j}\cdot\mathbf{x}_{i}+\varepsilon_{j}\,$ where $\varepsilon_{j}\sim\text{EV}_{1}(0,1),$ i.e., the error terms have standard type-1 extreme value distributions.
+Then observation probabilities are given by $P(Y_{i}=s_{j})=e^{\boldsymbol{\beta}_{j}\cdot\mathbf{x}_{i}}/\sum_{k\ne j}e^{\boldsymbol{\beta}_{k}\cdot\mathbf{x}_{i}}$ with one necessary normalization like $\beta_{0}=0.$ This model is clearly also misspecified for \SWL data, since the formal \emph{independence of irrelevant alternatives} (IIA) assumption is violated by the numbered options of an \SWL question.
+The IIA requirement is frequently overlooked in applications of the multinomial logit.} does this.